morgan vs express-winston vs bunyan vs morgan-body vs pino-http vs winston

 Choose winston if you need a highly configurable, transport-agnostic logging system that supports multiple output destinations (files, consoles, cloud services) and complex formatting rules.
 While powerful, its flexibility comes with performance costs, and for HTTP-specific logging, you’ll typically need express-winston or custom middleware — making it less optimal for pure request logging compared to purpose-built tools like pino-http.

-README for express-winston
+README for morgan

-Monthly Downloads Build Status
+NPM Version NPM Downloads Build Status Coverage Status

 Installation